msu-alglab/coaster/code_summary.md

             SCC graph and list of nodes in each SCC
     * Also holds upper and lower bounds for the `k` weights (in ascending order).
+        * For the maximum weight:
             * To find minimum: each top cut has a size.
 Call it `s`.
 We are trying to cover it with `k` paths.
 So, for each edge  with weight `w` in the cut, we can send at most `s - k + 1` paths over it, so we need a path of at least `w / (s - k + 1)`.
             * To find the maximum: note that the max weight for any path is minimum of max weights in any top cut.
+        * For all other weights:
+            * To find upper bounds: look at edge weights in increasing order.
+                Smallest is an upper bound.
+Then, for rest, if greater than sum of all upper bounds so far, must be an upper bound.
+            * To find lower bounds: consider the weights in descending order.
+                If the previous weights are equal to the upper bound, the following weights must account for all of the rest of the flow.
+                So a lower bound is that remaining flow/# remaining paths.
 * Get a lower bound on `k` (uses max cut size, and a second method)
 * Starting from lower bound, start trying to solve using increasing `k`.
 This is all wrapped inside a function `find_opt_size` (still insice